Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ## Using parameters

 You can also pass parameters into the constructor function, the same way parameters are passed into any function.
+The arguments are listed within the parentheses for the constructor function, separated by commas.

 ```javascript
 function Cat(name, age) {